-From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall—The Sci-Fi Roots of the Far Right
+The Sci-Fi Roots of the Far Right—From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall

 Star Wars & God Emperors

-From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall—The Sci-Fi Roots of the Far Right
+The Sci-Fi Roots of the Far Right—From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall

-“Frank's right about the others.
-City people.
-Tourists.
-Hippies.
-Be here in droves pretty soon.
-We have to stop them.”
+Pournelle, Gingrich and Trump see a future that must be secured by authoritarian institutions that group together humanity’s best and prevent the rest from stifling them.

 There is a tendency to see President Donald Trump as a radical break from the past.